-Apollo is CMA’s newest resident Atlantic bottlenose dolphin.
-He was found stranded in Playalinda, Florida and was brought to CMA in 2021.
+Apollo was a rescued Atlantic bottlenose dolphin that was found stranded in Playalinda, Florida and was brought to Clearwater Marine Aquarium in 2021.

 - Herring, capelin, silversides